TonyJiang17/ML_SKLearn/README.md

-#Machine Learning Project Part 1
+# Machine Learning Part 1

 Overview:
 I have always been interested in machine learning, but I would only be able to take AI/ML